- codeine phosphate hemihydrate

 • Do not take for longer than directed by your prescriber as taking codeine/DHC regularly for a long time can lead to addiction.

 Paracetamol may increase the elimination half-life of chloramphenicol.
 Oral contraceptives may increase its rate of clearance.
-There is increased absorption when taken with metoclopramide or domperidone.
-Co- administration with colestyramine may reduce absorption.
+The speed of absorption of paracetamol may be increased by metoclopramide or domperidone and absorption reduced by colestyramine.

-Patients on anticoagulants may take occasional doses of Co-codamol Effervescent Tablets but the anticoagulant effect of warfarin and coumarins may be enhanced by prolonged regular administration of paracetamol with increased risk of bleeding.
+The anticoagulant effect of warfarin and coumarins may be enhanced by prolonged regular use of paracetamol with increased risk of bleeding.
 Occasional doses have no significant effect.

 As a precautionary measure, use of Co-codamol should be avoided during the third trimester of pregnancy and during labour.